arielgee/Sage-Like/.misc/tasks.md

 * m_objCurrentlyDraggedOver.lingered is not reset after => add 'm_objCurrentlyDraggedOver.init();' in function 'onDragLeaveTreeItem(event)'
 * selected tree item remain selected when collapse all => add this in function 'onClickExpandCollapseAll()'
 * all onTransitionEnd need to check event.propertyName ?
+* feed title in tooltip not updated after refresh that coms from the preferences page
 ---

 ## Now
-* feed title in tooltip not updated after refresh that coms from the preferences page
+* when click on feedPreview attachment that tries to download the page goes blank, there is no back button and only F5 works
 ---

 ## Next